boazsegev/plezi-website/docs/guides/hello_world.html.md

 Plezi has this really cool feature that's called "rewrite routes".
 It allows us to extract parameters from the **beginning** of the request and make them available for all the other routes.

-Rewrite routes also rewrite the request path, so future routes don't see the original request (available with `request.original_path`).
+Rewrite routes also rewrite the request path, so future routes don't see the original request's path (available as `request.original_path`).
 This way, our routes work exacly the same as if the parameters were added using the ugly way (we don't need to update them in any way).

 All we need is to create a route and pass `false` as our controller - easy.